 Mi Tran is a Senior Lecturer in International Business in the Department of Management.
 Her role at Nottingham Business School (NBS) involves teaching and research.
-Mi teaches international business and strategic management modules at undergraduate level.
+Mi teaches international business and strategic management modules at undergraduate and postgraduate levels.
 In terms of research, her expertise lies within the business and society domain, specifically on how institutional environment, governance systems and the interaction between various actors shape Corporate Social Responsibility and Sustainability practices in various contexts.
 Her research interests also extend to examining corporate responsibility in the digital age and mechanisms underpinning irresponsible behaviours.

 Before joining NTU, Mi worked at University of Huddersfield where she had been awarded a full scholarship to undertake her doctoral research.
 Mi has experience leading modules and supervising dissertations/ work-based projects in International Business, Strategy and Corporate Sustainability at undergraduate and postgraduate levels (Master, MBA and PhD).
 Along with publishing, she has also successfully undertaken a variety of roles ranging from Research Conference Chair, Year Tutor and School Sustainability Champion.
 Prior to the commencement of her academic career, she worked with a number of NGOs on diverse social projects in Vietnam and UK.